 A list of classes with DFWI rates above 25% was given to the chairs.
 Dr. McGill reported that last year the college had 17 DFWI courses and this year we have 24 DFWI courses.
 She asked chairs what they believe may be contributing factors.
 She said if they believed the high DFWI is justified to please explain.
 Dr. Cousins pointed out that part of the problem is the high number of students being admitted and the large class sizes that result from that.

 College Goals

 Priorities are due soon.

 Chairs reviewed handout provided by Dr. McGill and made suggestions

-Goals 1-3 have been identified and agreed upon

 Other:

 Next meeting October 11th